kensyo/nvim-scrlbkun/README.md

     -- On these buftypes, scrollbars don't come out. excluded_buftypes = {"prompt"},

-    -- Time until a scrollbar area is hidden.
+    -- Time until a display area is hidden.
 Specify in milliseconds.
-    -- If set to 0, a scrollbar area isn't hidden over time. fadeout_time = 2000,
+    -- If set to 0, a display area isn't hidden over time. fadeout_time = 2000,

-    -- The number of columns for display areas of a scrollbar and components width = 3,
+    -- The number of columns for display areas of components width = 3,

     -- bar component